-ANNEX 10: RADIO MICROPHONE APPLICATIONS INCLUDING ASSISTIVE LISTENING DEVICES (ALD), WIRELESS AUDIO AND MULTIMEDIA STREAMING SYSTEMS
+ANNEX 10: RADIO MICROPHONE APPLICATIONS INCLUDING ASSISTIVE LISTENING DEVICES (ALD), PERSONAL CORDLESS AUDIO DEVICES

 Scope of annex

-This annex covers frequency bands and regulatory as well as informative parameters recommended for radio microphone applications (also referred to as wireless microphones or cordless microphones), Assistive Listening Devices (ALD) (also referred to as aids for the hearing impaired) and wireless audio and multimedia streaming systems.
-It covers professional and consumer radio microphones, both hand-held and body-worn, in-ear monitoring devices and Assistive Listening Devices (ALD).
-Radio microphones are small, low power (typically 50 mW or less) transmitters designed to be worn on the body, or hand held, for the transmission of sound.
+This annex covers frequency bands and regulatory as well as informative parameters recommended for radio microphones, both hand-held and body-worn, (also referred to as wireless microphones or cordless microphones), in-ear monitors, Assistive Listening Devices (ALD) (also referred to as aids for the hearing impaired) and personal cordless audio devices.
+Whenever this Annex refers to radio microphones this also includes in-ear monitors.
+Radio microphones are small, low power (typically 50 mW or less) transmitters designed to be worn on the body, or hand-held, for the transmission of sound.
 The receivers are tailored to specific uses and may range from small and portable to rack mounted modules as part of a multichannel system.
 ALD are specific radio microphone applications which capture an acoustic signal that is transmitted by radio to the hearing aid receivers.
-It also covers wireless audio and multimedia streaming systems used for audio/video transmissions and audio/video synchronisation signals including cordless loudspeakers; cordless headphones; Band II low power FM transmitters operating in the FM Broadcast band 87.5 MHz to 108 MHz are used for the provision of an RF link between a personal audio device, including mobile phone, and the in-car or home entertainment system etc. Assistive Listening Systems (ALS) are for use by the hearing impaired in public spaces such as airports, railway stations, churches and theatres, where the transmitter is connected to the audio programme or public address system and the receiver is worn by hearing-impaired users, or integrated into users’ hearing aids.
+It also covers Band II low power FM transmitters operating in the FM Broadcast band 87.5 MHz to 108 MHz are used for the provision of an RF link between a personal audio device, including mobile phone, and the in-car or home entertainment system.
+Assistive Listening Systems (ALS) are for use by the hearing impaired in public spaces such as airports, railway stations, churches and theatres, where the transmitter is connected to the audio programme or public address system and the ALD receiver is worn by hearing-impaired users, or integrated into users’ hearing aids.
 Frequency band limits for radio microphones should be regarded as tuning ranges within which a device can be designated to operate.
 In most cases, Appendix 3 indicates those parts of the range that are not available in individual countries but this does not apply to the broadcasting bands at 174-216 MHz and 470-862 MHz where national geographical and licensing restrictions are likely to exist and the national administration should be contacted.
-The sub-bands below are intended for the following applications: - ALD: sub-bands b), c1), c2), d), g), - Radio microphones: sub-bands a1), e), f1), f2), f3), f4), g),h1), h2), h3), j1), j2), j3), - Wireless audio and multimedia streaming systems: sub-bands g), and j2), - Band II low power FM transmitters: sub-band a2), - ALS: sub-band i), - Inductive loop systems intended to assist the hearing impaired: sub-bands a0).
+The sub-bands below are intended for the following applications: • ALD: sub-bands b), c1), c2), d), g); • Radio microphones: sub-bands a1), e), f1), f3), f4), f5), f6), g),h1), h2), h3), j); • Personal cordless audio devices: sub-band g); • Band II low power FM transmitters: sub-band a2); • ALS: sub-band i); • Inductive loop systems intended to assist the hearing impaired: sub-bands a0).

 Frequency Band Power / Magnetic Field Spectrum access and mitigation requirements Modulation /occupied bandwidth ECC/ERC Deliverable Notes